 What if there are no length guidelines?

-Seldom, colleges will not indicate a length limit for their essay prompts.
-But, don’t worry just yet, there are several ways to deal with this situation.
+Sometimes colleges will not indicate a length limit for their essay prompts.
+But, don’t worry just yet because there are several ways to deal with this situation.

 1. You need to send a sample of your writing.